autocorr/faust_line_imaging/docs/source/recipes.rst

 Recipes are included for:

     * ``run_pipe_cb68_setup1_continuum.py`` Chunk the Setup 1 continuum SPW
-      into 40 chunks (the default) and process the chunks in parallel.
-This considerably improves run-time over processing each chunk sequentially.
+      into 40 chunks (the default) and process batches of chunks in parallel.
+      This considerably improves run-time performance compared to processing each chunk sequentially.
     * ``run_pipe_cb68_cs.py`` Chunk the CS (5-4) SPW into 50 chunks (the
       default is 4) and process the chunks in parallel.
-This script is useful for quickly processing one window well-characterized by a single RMS (not the ones near telluric lines).
+This is useful for quickly processing one window that is well-characterized by a single RMS (i.e., not those near telluric lines).
-    * ``run_pipe_cb68_all_setup1.py`` Process the SPWs in parallel for all Setup 1 windows (including the continuum SPW) using the default settings.
+    * ``run_pipe_cb68_all_setup1.py`` Process all of the SPWs in parallel for Setup 1 (including the continuum SPW) using the default settings.
 For 13 SPWs and 8 CASA instances, each instance will process 1-2 SPWs.
 This script is useful for processing a complete Setup in a straightforward way.

 Personal machine
 ~~~~~~~~~~~~~~~~